Tangled: Television series

 Tangled: Before Ever After, a television movie set between the feature film and the short film Tangled Ever After, aired on March 10, 2017, serving as an introduction to a continuing television series, Tangled: The Series, later renamed Rapunzel's Tangled Adventure, that started airing on Disney Channel on March 24, 2017.
 It ran for three seasons and sixty episodes until March 2020.

 Cancelled sequel

-In December 2014, Tangleds producer, Roy Conli, revealed that the production team had been "heavily pushed" for a feature-length sequel to the film, but when the writers and directors got together to develop one, they realized, "she cut her hair.
+In December 2014, Tangleds producer, Roy Conli, revealed that the production team had been "heavily pushed" for a feature-length sequel to the film, but when the writers and directors collaborated to develop one, they realized, "she cut her hair.
 It's over!"
 Conli explained that at Disney Animation under Lasseter, it is always the filmmakers who decide whether they are ready to make a sequel (not marketing or merchandising).
 In January 2015, Conli again provided a similar explanation when pressed on this point, and also mentioned that directors Greno and Howard ultimately "weren't really interested" in continuing the story.

-Upcoming live-action adaptation
+Upcoming 2028 live-action remake

-In May 2020, Hannah Shaw-Williams of Screen Rant asked whether the success of the movie would lead to a sequel (apart from the short film Tangled Ever After), stating there is no word of it being in active development, while also stating that Disney is "developing a live-action movie about Rapunzel", and stating that it would take several years for a possible movie to reach theaters.
-The latter film was confirmed to be in development in December 2024, with Michael Gracey attached to direct and Jennifer Kaytin Robinson writing the script.
-In April 2025, it was reported that development on the film had been halted indefinitely due to the commercial failure of Snow White (2025).
-In October 2025, it was reported that the live-action film entered development again following the success of Lilo & Stitch (2025) and that Scarlett Johansson was being eyed to play Mother Gothel.